British Shooting: History

 British Shooting replaced the GB Target Shooting Federation in 2007 as the single point of contact for organisations including the British Olympic Association, British Paralympic Association and ISSF.
 Unlike governing bodies for many other sports, BS is not a membership organisation and acts as an umbrella.
 This is necessary due to the fragmented governance of target shooting sports in the UK, with different disciplines managed by the CPSA, NRA and NSRA amongst others.

 The organisation got off to a rocky start, underperforming at the 2008 Beijing Olympics and seeing their funding for the next four year cycle cut by 78%, reducing the number of supported athletes from forty-six to just five.

 Since its inception, British Shooting has also absorbed responsibility from the English Target Shooting Federation for administering grass-roots funding from Sport England.
 It has launched a national Target Sprint series, Schools Championship as well as a national airgun series.
 In 2023 the organisation launched a 50M Rifle Series, held at the NSRA's Aldersley centre in the West Midlands.

+At the instigation of Ruth Mwandumba, in 2022 British Shooting launched the #TargetChange campaign with the Women's Sport Alliance and Eley.
+The project ran "have-a-go" days around the UK to change the perceptions of target shooting sports and encourage participation from more diverse communities.